yangoz94/ml-depression-detection/README.md

-# ml-depression-detection-
+# ml-depression-detection

 A Machine Learning Web Application with BERT to detect Depression through Binary Classification

-< Screenshots and Explanations will be added here when the project is completed >
+Live link to the Web Application and detailed screenshots will be added here very soon